-To provide further learning outside the classroom, BJA provides students with a wide variety of enriching extracurricular activities including:
+To provide further learning outside the classroom, BJA provides students at all levels with a wide variety of enriching individual and group extracurricular activities including:

 Academian (HS)